 In February 2019 Amahla released her debut EP ‘Consider This’ independently, upon release it received critical acclaim for her personal songwriting and distinctive voice also being featured featured by Bandcamp as one of the Best Soul Albums of 2019.
 This year Amahla is being featured by o2 Music, Madison Square Gardens London and ILuvLive as one of the UK’s best new acts.

-Amahla is currently recording her sophomore EP for a March 2020 release supported by The PRS Foundation’s Women Make Music Fund.
+Amahla is currently recording her sophomore EP for a Spring 2020 release supported by The PRS Foundation’s Women Make Music Fund.

 Amahla is represented by Primary Talent International, Metropolis Music, Lucid PR and Clintons Law and is supported by PRS Foundation, Help Musicians UK and MOBO Awards Trust.